 In India, farmers’ debt and its consequences in terms of suicide has been a known and debated fact for several decades (Mohanty 2005).
 While rural incomes are now mostly non-farm (and this is true for India in general), the extent of indebtedness in rural areas, beyond farmers, has not yet been measured.
 Until now, internal migration and the regular injection of liquidity (through microcredit, but also and above all through informal urban financiers) explained the sustainability of this debt system.
 Migration income and new debts repay old debts.
 Debt is chronic and its repayment takes a large part of the income, acting in fact as a rent-seeking system for lenders.
 Moreover, the slightest contingency is a major source of fragility and impoverishment, when the sale of assets is the only way to repay the debt.
 When the crisis is systemic, as is the case here, we can fear a massive collapse.
 Beyond material assets, it is also personal relationships, trust and reputation that are threatened.
 In a predominantly informal economy, these social assets are extremely valuable (Hart 2000; Platteau 1994).

 What will be left of these assets, both material and social?
 Only time will tell.
-The lockdown follows various measures taken by the BJP-led government of Narendra Modi done since 2014 (demonetization, Goods and Services Tax reform) which strongly suggests that the aim is to “destroy” the informal economy (Harriss-White 2020).
+The violence of the first lockdown follows various measures taken by the BJP-led government of Narendra Modi done since 2014 (demonetization, Goods and Services Tax reform) which strongly suggests that the aim is to “destroy” the informal economy (Harriss-White 2020).
 It makes no doubt that the big players in this informal economy, organized around mafia-clans (Michelutti et al. 2018), will know how to take advantage of the crisis and have already done so.
 As for the others, the great mass of workers, we can fear a return to old forms of dependence.
 But we can also anticipate new forms of solidarity to counter this dependence that the Dalits no longer want.

 References